zhaozg/lua-openssl/README.md

 * PKCS7/CMS.
 (Developing)
 * SSL/TLS.
 (Finished)

-Most of the lua-openssl functions require a key or certificate as argument; to make things easy to use OpenSSL, This rule allow you to specify certificates or keys in the following ways:
+Most of the lua-openssl functions require a key or certificate as argument; to make things easy to use OpenSSL.
+This rule allows you to specify certificates or keys in the following ways:

 1. As an openssl.x509 object returned from openssl.x509.read
 2. As an openssl.evp_pkey object return from openssl.pkey.read or openssl.pkey.new